 - Northern Ireland: Restoration activities in Northern Ireland are delivered by a large number of funders/project partners including DOENI (Peatland Park project); the Mourne Mountains Landscape Partnership; the Dungonnel Reservoir Interreg project and various Wildlife Trusts.
 The National Trust also runs a range of restoration projects at the Argory, Co Armagh; on Divis Mountain (near Belfast) and Slieve Donard in Co Down; and a coastal peatland at Fair Head, Co Antrim.
-Some projects such as the NI Wildfire Stakeholders group, the INTERREG V programme59, the SCAMP project at the Garron Plateau60,61 and HLF projects through Lough Neagh Landscape Partnership Scheme and Heart of Ancient Ulster Landscape Partnership Scheme contain peatland components.
+Some projects such as the NI Wildfire Stakeholders group, the INTERREG V programme59, the SCAMP project at the Garron Plateau60, 61 and HLF projects through Lough Neagh Landscape Partnership Scheme and Heart of Ancient Ulster Landscape Partnership Scheme contain peatland components.
 Further work will have been carried out as part of the Rural Development Programme (2014-2020), Environmental Farming Scheme (2017-2020) and DAERA NIEA Environment Fund (2016-present), however we were unable to access the figures on area restored under these schemes, or indeed what types of restoration activities have been carried out. - Scotland: With significant increases in available funding for peatland restoration since 2012, Peatland Action (SNH) as the organisation responsible for delivering the Scottish Government commitments to restoration has completed ~250 completed restoration projects since 2012 (until December 2018).
 Of these, some of the 150 projects completed until 2017 were recently estimated at comprising 10,315 ha of area that have been set 'on the road to recovery' (Artz and McBride, 201735, SNH Peatland Action website62).
 The Peatland Action programme includes a dedicated data team, which compile data on the location and types of restoration activities undertaken in each situation.
 Of particular note is that the Peatland Action programme do not used the term 'restored; and rather refer to the achieved state as 'on the road to recovery' (in some ways analogous to the 'unfavourable, recovering' terminology used in Common Standards Monitoring).'
-Currently, the estimated total area that has been rewetted under Peatland Action projects due completion before March 2019 is around 72,800 ha, however these data are based on the submitted proposals rather than the area actually achieved and furthermore these data have not been fully assessed for quality (SNH, pers.
+Currently, the estimated total area that has been rewetted under Peatland Action projects with completion dates before March 2019 is around 19,000 ha (SNH, pers.
 Comm).
-The compilation of the area restored for this portfolio of projects is still ongoing as there are a number of projects where there have been repeat efforts in neighbouring or indeed identical areas (e.g. initial felling of forestry on peat later followed by blocking up of the peatiandprogramme.org/files/PeatiandOpdateNorthernireland_MBradley.pdf 61 https://www.climatenorthernireland.org.uk/cmsfiles/ClimateNI_RSPBFINAL.pdf https://www.climatenorthernireland.org.uk/cmstiles/ClimateNI_RSPBFINAL.pdf
+The compilation of the area restored for this portfolio of projects is still ongoing as there are a number of projects where there have been repeat peatlandprogramme.org/files/PeatlandUpdateNorthernIreland_MBradley.pdf